e280/lettuce/README.md

 ### 🥗 layout [explorer.ts](./s/layout/parts/explorer.ts) — read and query immutable state
 - *read the source code for the real details*
+- the state that explorer returns is all immutable and readonly, if you try to mutate it, an error will be thrown
 - `layout.explorer.root`
 - `layout.explorer.walk()`
 - `layout.explorer.all`